Master of Science

 Through guided practicums and clinicals, you'll learn how to manage and professionally develop nurses, other healthcare personnel, and budget resources to support individual, family, and community care.

-And once you graduate and meet additional eligibility criteria related to work experience, you'll be prepared for the following certification exams:
+Once you graduate and meet additional eligibility criteria related to work experience, you’ll be prepared for the following certification exams:

 Here's what else you need to know about the NOL master’s degree: